-Welcome to Honors Earth Science for the Fall session!
+Welcome to Honors Earth Science for the Summer session!

-Virtual Class Meetings on will be held on Tuesdays starting August 11th.
+Virtual Class Meetings on will be held on Fridays starting May 28th.

 The meeting link is available in the "Zoom" tab in the Canvas course.